t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 2. How to prevent attackers from exploiting vulnerabilities in IoT devices at large scale?
 3. If the vulnerability has been exploited, how do we stop a large scale attack before any damage is caused?

-Some ideas are being explored to addess this issue.
+Some ideas are being explored to address this issue.
 One of this approaches refers to the specification of Manufacturer Usage Description (MUD) files {{ID-MUD}}.
 The idea behind MUD files is simple: devices would disclose the location of its MUD file to the network during installation.
 The network can then (i) retrieve those files, (ii) learn from the manufacturers the intended usage of the devices, e.g., which services they require to access, and then (iii) create suitable filters.